ORIGINALLY PUBLISHED ON DECEMBER 20, 2020

 May 26, 2021, will mark my 20th anniversary of ordination to the priesthood!
 It has been a profound privilege far beyond what words can describe.
 I have the best job in the world and the most joy-filled life I could ever imagine.
 I love being a priest and remain deeply grateful to God for His call.

 During the past 20 years, I have had the privilege of serving in a variety of ways.
-I have 12 years of being a pastor of four unique and beautiful parish families, including here at Our Lady of the Isle.
+I have over ten years of being a pastor of four unique and beautiful parish families, including here at Our Lady of the Isle.
 I was able to reshape the future landscape of priestly vocations in our Diocese through seven years as Vocations Director and 12 years as Director of Seminarians.
-I have served Bishop Fabre as Vicar General or Chancellor for six years and co-coordinated 24 intense months of strategic planning for the Diocese.
-With others, I have invested three years in the implementing the strategic plan.
-Therein we redesigned how the Pastoral Center now supports parishes in adult formation, youth formation, and major life moments.
-I have had 14 years of serving priests through the Institute for Priestly Formation as an adjunct faculty member, have led over 25 priests through Saint Ignatius’ Spiritual Exercises 30-day retreat, and I have authored seven books and four eight-week video series.
+I have served Bishop Fabre as Vicar General for five years and, with a great team of others, co-coordinated 24 months of intense strategic planning for the Diocese.
+I have invested three years in helping implement the strategic plan.
+Therein, we redesigned how the Pastoral Center now supports parishes in adult formation, youth formation, and major life moments.
+I have had 14 years of serving priests through the Institute for Priestly Formation as an adjunct faculty member, have led over 25 priests through Saint Ignatius’ Spiritual Exercises 30-day retreat, and I have authored ten books and four eight-week video series.

-In an attempt to keep priests refreshed and vibrant, our Diocesan Policy Manual states that, when needed, priests may apply for six months of sabbatical, rest, and further study.
-During Christmas of 2018, I began a conversation with Bishop Fabre regarding my desire for just that: a little rest, personal renewal, and further study.
-We continued the conversation in 2019 and 2020, but circumstances did not allow for a sabbatical at that time.
+In an attempt to keep priests refreshed and vibrant, our Diocesan Policy Manual states that periodically priests may apply for six months of sabbatical, rest, and further study.
+During the Fall of 2018, I began a conversation with Bishop Fabre regarding my desire for just that: a little rest, personal renewal, and further study.
+However, circumstances did not allow for a sabbatical at that time.
+We continued the conversation in 2019 and 2020, but again, circumstances did not allow for a sabbatical at that time.

-So, I’ll leave sometime after Labor Day and return for Christmas.
-I’m all in once I return for Christmas 2021.
-The sabbatical is over at that point, and I look forward to fulfilling my first six-year term here at Our Lady of the Isle.
+I return to the island on October 1.
+I’m all in once I return.
+The sabbatical is over at that point, and I look forward to fulfilling my first six-year term here at Our Lady of Isle.

 Of course, it will be business as usual when I am away.
 Kristie and I will make arrangements to ensure that we have a full priestly presence while I am away.
 In my absence, we will still have daily and Sunday Mass, confessions, etc. I’ll arrange for a substitute so that you continue to receive service.